fsvieira/zebradb-core/documentation/architecture.md

 Each node in the logical tree represents a constraint.
 Constraint nodes have the following attributes:

-- Type: Indicates whether the constraint is logical or arithmetic.
+- Type (op): Indicates whether the constraint is logical or arithmetic.
 - Expression: Contains the specific constraint expression.
 - State: Records the state of the constraint (C_TRUE, C_FALSE, or C_UNKNOWN).
-- Logical Root-Node: Points to the logical root-node that governs this constraint.
+- Logical Root-Node: Points to the logical root-node that governs this constraint, it also stores the position on the left ('a') or right ('b') side relative to the logical root-node.
+- Intermediate Value: Stores an intermediate value if the constraint's state changes to C_TRUE during evaluation.

 The Logical Root-Node attribute is crucial for understanding the hierarchy and evaluation of constraints within the system.
 It specifies the top-level logical node that encompasses this constraint.

+The rules to determine and store the Logical Root-Node are as follows:

+- The tree root node has no logical root.
+- Each child node will store a reference to its logical root along with the side it belongs to ('a' for left or 'b' for right) relative to its logical root.
-If the constraint node is part of an OR-expression, the Logical Root-Node points to the nearest OR-parent node.
-If no OR-parent is found, it defaults to the root node of the entire logical tree.
+- The logical root is the first OR-parent node encountered while traversing up the logical tree.
+If no OR-parent node is found, it defaults to the tree root node.

 This hierarchical structure helps determine the context in which constraints are evaluated and facilitates efficient constraint management.